wagtail/wagtail/docs/advanced_topics/performance.rst

 Database
 --------

-Wagtail is tested on SQLite, and should work on other Django-supported database backends, but we recommend PostgreSQL for production use.
+Wagtail is tested on PostgreSQL, SQLite and MySQL.
+It should work on some third-party database backends as well (Microsoft SQL Server is known to work but currently untested).
+We recommend PostgreSQL for production use.

 Templates